MinAungOo64/DSA4213-Story-Completer-Grp30/README.md

 ```shell
 python Story_Completer.py
 ```
+NOTE: In case the script runs into error due to Generator Model: 'full_model_best'
+1. Navigate to `/Generator/full_model_best` in this repository.
+2. Download each raw file.
+3. Replace the corresponding files in your locally git-cloned folder of `full_model_best`.

 ### 6. To reproduce experimental results, head into the separate folders and follow their respective READMEs:
 1. Generator